Our History

 In the Bhopal Medical Appeal ‘we’ don’t ask ‘you’ to help ‘us’ help ‘them’.
 The Appeal, the Sambhavna Clinic and the Chingari Trust are shared efforts between those of us who are survivors, those of us who run the Clinics, and the Appeal, and those of us who support the effort with our money and by volunteering our skills or just our enthusiasm.
 This is our vision, that all of us are equal in an unbroken chain between supporters at one end and gas survivors at the other.
 Our sincere thanks go to those who have been part of it.
 The people in Bhopal have a lot to give back to the rest of us.
 Let’s carry on the good work we’ve begun together.

-The Bhopal Medical Appeal makes regular grants to two organisations in Bhopal: one is the Chingari Trust Rehabilitation Centre; the other is the Sambhavna Trust which runs the Sambhavna Clinic.
+Through the years, the Bhopal Medical Appeal has made regular grants to two organisations in Bhopal: one is the Chingari Trust Rehabilitation Centre; the other is the Sambhavna Trust which runs the Sambhavna Clinic.

 Many are unaware that the disaster in Bhopal continues to this day.
 An estimated 120,000–150,000 survivors of the disaster are still chronically ill.
 Over 25,000 have died of exposure-related illnesses and more are dying still.
 Tens of thousands of children born after the disaster suffer from growth problems and many women suffer from menstrual and gynecological disorders.
 TB is several times more prevalent in the gas-affected population and many forms of cancers are on the rise.